Speedrite 1000 Energizer

 Advanced low impedance electric fence energizer offers uncompromising performance and a no-nonsense approach to livestock control.

 Dual purpose: can be plugged in or used with a 12V battery.
 This unit offers unique power settings with different pulse rates to help conserve battery power and make the fences safer for unknowing visitors.

 Batteries sold separately.

-- Comes with wiring harness to connect energizer to fence and energizer to ground rod.
+- Wiring harness to connect energizer to fence and energizer to ground rod

 - Slow setting-approximately 2.5 seconds between pulses.
 Use where unknowing visitors may accidentally touch the fence or where livestock/predator pressure is low.
 25 pulses per minute.

 - Fast-day and slow at night.
 Use when pressure is higher during the day than at night (diurnal livestock).

 - Fast-night and slow during the day.
 Use for nocturnal livestock and predators or when visitors are more likely to be around.